 Data Security

 Finally, the last component of EDM we’ll discuss today is data security.
-With the regulatory landscape constantly changing and consumer demands for safety of personal data increasing, it’s crucial to ensure your systems are safeguarded well.
+With the regulatory landscape constantly changing and consumer demands for the safety of personal data increasing, it’s crucial to ensure your systems are well-safeguarded.
 Data must be protected at all points of the life cycle, whether it’s being stored or is in transit.

 Key Steps of Creating Your Enterprise Data Management Strategy